akilmp/Sydney-Transport_Pulse/README.md

 5. Airflow task runs Great Expectations; fails pipeline if <95 % rows pass.
 6. dbt **`run`** and **`test`** create star‑schema (*gold*) in Snowflake, queried by Superset.

-*See `docs/architecture.png` for a PNG version of this diagram suitable for slides/videos.*

 ---